kdgregory/log4j-aws-appenders/docs/substitutions.md

-`timestamp`         | Current UTC timestamp: `YYYYMMDDHHMMSS` `hourlyTimestamp`   | Current UTC timestamp, with minutes and seconds truncated: `YYYYMMDDHH0000` `startupTimestamp`  | UTC timestamp of JVM startup as returned by `RuntimeMxBean`: `YYYYMMDDHHMMSS` `sequence`          | A sequence number that's incremented each time a log is rotated (only useful with appenders that rotate logs)
-`pid`               | Process ID (see below) `hostname`          | Hostname (see below)
+`timestamp`         | Current UTC timestamp: `YYYYMMDDHHMMSS` `hourlyTimestamp`   | Current UTC timestamp, with minutes and seconds truncated: `YYYYMMDDHH0000` `startupTimestamp`  | UTC timestamp of JVM startup as returned by `RuntimeMxBean`: `YYYYMMDDHHMMSS` `pid`               | Process ID (see below) `hostname`          | Hostname (see below)
 `env:XXX`           | Environment variable `XXX`; see [below](#default-values) for complete syntax.